-The Alliance for Computing, Information, and Automation (ACIA) is a collaborative effort between the Department of Electrical and Computer Engineering, the Department of Computer Science, and the School of Technology.
+The Alliance for Computing, Information, and Automation (ACIA) at Michigan Technological University is a collaborative effort between the Department of Electrical and Computer Engineering, the Department of Computer Science, and the School of Technology.

 The mission of the ACIA is to provide faculty and students the opportunity to work across organizational boundaries to create an environment that is a reflection of contemporary technological innovation.